 In 2016, GIF provided a $2 million grant to enable DMI to produce radio content that promotes the use of modern contraceptives and to work with radio stations to integrate family planning messages into their programming.

-To estimate the social value created by DMI due to reducing the number maternal deaths and unsafe abortions, we treat a year of life saved and a disability-adjusted life year saved as delivering a monetary benefit equivalent to Burkina Faso’s per capita GDP.
-We estimate that during the period of GIF’s investment (2016-2020), DMI generated $11 million in discounted net social benefits.
-Accounting for the fact that other investors also invested in DMI, we estimate that $5.5 million in discounted net social benefits was generated by GIF’s investment.
+To estimate the social value created by DMI due to reducing the number maternal deaths and unsafe abortions, we use estimates of the value of a statistical life for Burkina Faso, which is commonly used in cost-benefit analyses.
+The VSL represents the economic value that individuals are willing to pay to reduce the risk of death.
+We estimate that during the period of GIF’s investment (2016-2020), DMI generated $15 million in discounted net social benefits.
+Accounting for the fact that other investors also invested in DMI, we estimate that $9.4 million in discounted net social benefits was generated by GIF’s investment.

 Modern contraception includes implants, injectables, condoms, and pills.
 Approximately 44% of modern contraception use is in the form of implants, 32% in the form of injectables, and 13% in the form of pills.
 The weighted effectiveness of these methods is 95%.